Professor Khoo Teng Chye

 Exactly, yeah.
 So that trust between the public and the government and also the private sector, I think, is an extremely important one.

-Do we have time for one other quick one, Teng Chye?
-Two minutes?
-So one of the questions we've been asking people is whether there are any sort of uniting myths or ideas that help Singaporeans, as it were, to really feel this sense of common purpose, and equally, whether there are any untruths or distortions or misunderstandings of Singapore that are commonly held by people.
+One of the questions we've been asking people is whether there are any sort of uniting myths or ideas that help Singaporeans, as it were, to really feel this sense of common purpose, and equally, whether there are any untruths or distortions or misunderstandings of Singapore that are commonly held by people.
 Can you talk about either of those?

 Khoo Teng Chye